 2. The Cost of Lodging at your Destination

-Other than airline tickets, hotel costs are the biggest cost when planning vacation expenses.
+Other than airline tickets, hotel costs are the greatest factor when budgeting for vacation.

-So, it’s important to consider all the options when doing your travel cost estimator — compare hotel brands, amenities and locations when deciding your vacation budget.
+Consider all your options as you calculate travel costs: hotel brands, amenities and locations when deciding your vacation budget.